 Ribeye, strip loin (NY strip), porterhouse and tenderloin (filet mignon) get all the glory, but two of my favorite steaks to grill are the hanger steak (or hanging tender) and the flat iron steak (or top blade).
-I love these two cuts because they have an unrivalled affinity for an intensely hot charcoal fire and are very flavorful.
+I love these two cuts because they have an unrivaled affinity for an intensely hot charcoal fire and are very flavorful.
 Quickly grilled to medium-rare, these can be some of the most delicious steaks you’ll ever serve.

 The hanger steak is often called a “butcher steak,” because the butcher is inclined to take them home.
 These steaks used to be rather inexpensive, but they have been gaining in popularity – and in price.
-For those who like to marinate their steaks, the hanger steak is a perfect choice.
+For those who like to marinate steaks, the hanger steak is a perfect choice.
 The structure of the muscle and grain of the marbling help it take in the marinade.